DRAFT: Constitution of the Kingdom of Union Jacks

 1. The phone numbers 999 and 112 are to be reserved for the Emergency Phone Number.

-2. Cell phone carriers MUST provide routing of Emergency Phone Number calls to all individuals, including non-subscribers, free of chage.
+2. Cell phone carriers MUST provide routing of Emergency Phone Number calls to all individuals, including non-subscribers, free of charge.

 2. The Home Office is to invest in modern technology to improve the speed, reliability, accuracy, and location tracking of the Emergency Phone Number.